Competency Requirements for Primary Certification and Registration

 — which requires completion of an ARRT-recognized educational program — must demonstrate

 competence in didactic coursework and an ARRT-specified list of clinical procedures.

 And that satisfaction must be indicated to ARRT by the endorsing signatures of program

 directors and, if applicable, authorized faculty members, on students' application

 The purpose of the clinical competency requirements is to verify that individuals

-certified by the ARRT have demonstrated competence performing the clinical activities
+certified and registered by the ARRT have demonstrated competence performing the clinical activities

 fundamental to a particular discipline.
 Competent performance of these fundamental